scikit-build/scikit-build-core/README.md

 - No hatchling plugin yet
 - The docs are not written
 - The logging system isn't ideal yet
-- Dedicated entrypoints still need to be designed
+- Dedicated entrypoints are planned for projects wanting to support discovery
 - No support for other targets besides install
 - C++17 is required for the test suite because it's more fun than C++11/14
 - No support for caching between builds
 - No editable mode support
 - No extra wheel directories (like headers) supported yet
 - Windows ARM support missing
-- No Limited API / Stable ABI support yet, or pythonless tags

 Features over classic Scikit-build:

 - Better warnings and errors
 - No warning about unused variables
 - Automatically adds Ninja and/or CMake only as required
+- No dependency on setuptools, distutils, or wheel in build mode.
-- Closer to vanilla setuptools in setuptools mode, doesn't interfere with config
+- Closer to vanilla setuptools in setuptools mode, doesn't interfere with config.
-- Powerful config system
+- Powerful config system, including config options support in build mode.
 - Automatic inclusion of site-packages in `CMAKE_PREFIX_PATH`
 - FindPython is backported if running on CMake < 3.24 (included via hatchling in a submodule)
+- Limited API / Stable ABI and pythonless tags supported via config option

 Currently, the recommended interface is the PEP 517 interface.
 There is also a setuptools-based interface that is being developed to provide a transition path